 Extra-curricular opportunities include:

-- Performing at the Genting Arena in Birmingham as part of the Young Voices choir
+- Performing at the NEC Arena in Birmingham as part of the Young Voices choir

 - Singing in the choir (previous events include an evening in the park concert; carol services at the local church; QEGSMAT video)

 - Taking part in the annual Summer Production

 - Private music lessons (currently: woodwind and brass)

 All children will develop a love of music.
 Exposure to high quality teaching means children enjoy music, both from the performing and participation point but through appreciation and evaluation of the work of others.